5 Ways to Boost Clinical Judgment Skills in Nursing Education

 NCSBN CJMM Level

-i-Human Patients’ virtual simulation targets requires students to formulate hypotheses based upon the information they have received from multiple sources (ie. EHR) and to prioritize, communicate their understanding and findings (in notes or conversation), and anticipate client needs and resources for enacting solutions.
-Students must also evaluate outcomes and refine their understanding, intuitions, and hypotheses as they incorporate new information and evaluate outcomes, so they can revise their remediation strategies as needed.
-The report and feedback from the virtual simulation allows for measurement of the student’s activities which include recognition & analysis of cues, hypothesis generation, taking action and evaluation of outcomes.
+i-Human Patients’ virtual simulation targets require students to formulate hypotheses based on the information they have received from multiple sources (ie. EHR).
+Students must then prioritize and communicate their understanding and findings (in notes or conversation) and anticipate client needs and resources for enacting solutions.
+Students must also evaluate outcomes and refine their understanding, intuitions, and hypotheses as they incorporate new information and evaluate outcomes so they can revise their remediation strategies as needed.
+The report and feedback from the virtual simulation allows for measurement of the student’s activities which include recognition and analysis of cues, hypothesis generation, taking action, and evaluation of outcomes.

 i-Human Patients Virtual Simulation in Practice: